ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-k8.md

 After you upgrade the {{site.data.keyword.blockchainfull_notm}} Platform Operator, the Operator will automatically upgrade the console that is deployed on your Kubernetes namespace.
 You can then use the upgraded console to upgrade your blockchain nodes.

 You can continue to submit transactions to your network while you are upgrading your network.
-However, you cannot use the console to deploy new nodes, install or instantiate smart contracts, or create new channels during the upgrade process.
+However, you cannot use the console to deploy new nodes, deploy smart contracts, or create new channels during the upgrade process.

 Updating the Operator triggers a restart of all components managed by this installation of the {{site.data.keyword.blockchainfull_notm}} Platform including Fabric nodes.
 To avoid disruption of service, a multiregion setup is recommended.
 {: note}